Dedicated to safe ships and clean seas, IACS makes a unique contribution to

 maritime safety and regulation through technical support, compliance

 verification and research and development.
 More than 90% of the world's cargo

 carrying tonnage is covered by the classification design, construction and

-through-life compliance Rules and standards set by the thirteen Member Societies of IACS
+through-life compliance Rules and standards set by the twelve Member Societies of IACS

 Through the use of RSS email subscriptions,